LangLiGeLangLLT/chatbot-demo/app/api2/chat/prompt.md

 3. Keep the original meaning of the content unchanged, only remove or replace code-related expressions
 4. The output result should be natural and fluent, conforming to normal text expression habits Please directly output the processed content without adding any additional explanations.
+5. Use mermaid to generate diagrams for illustration whenever possible.

 ## Please solve the problem according to the following process: